-- 4.1 The Association must comply with the data protection principles ensuring that personal data is: - processed lawfully, fairly and in a transparent manner in relation to individuals; - collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes; - adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed; - accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that inaccurate personal data, having regard to the purposes for which they are processed, are erased or rectified without delay; - kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed; - processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
+- 4.1 The Association must comply with the data protection principles ensuring that personal data is: - collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes; Personal data will only be used for the original purpose it was collected for and these purposes will be made clear to the data subject.
+If the Association wishes to use personal data for a different purpose, for example for research, the data subject will be notified prior to processing. - adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed; The Association will only collect the minimum personal data required for the purpose.
+Any personal data deemed to be excessive or no longer required for the purposes collected for will be securely deleted in accordance with the Association's Retention Policy.
+Any personal information that is optional for individuals to provide will be clearly marked as optional on any forms. - accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that inaccurate personal data, having regard to the purposes for which they are processed, are erased or rectified without delay; The Association will take reasonable steps to keep personal data up to date, where relevant, to ensure accuracy.
+Any personal data found to be inaccurate will be updated promptly.
+Any inaccurate personal data that has been shared with third parties will also be updated.

+Dalmuir Park Housing Association can provide this document on request, in different languages and formats, including Braille and audio formats.

+- kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed; The Association will hold data for the minimum time necessary to fulfil its purpose.
+Timescales for retention of personal data will be stated in a Retention Schedule.
+Data will be disposed of in a responsible manner ensuring confidentiality and security. - processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
+The Association will implement appropriate security measures to protect personal data.
+Personal data will only be accessible to those authorised to access personal data on a 'need to know' basis.
+Association personnel will keep data secure by taking sensible precautions and following the relevant Association policies and procedures relating to data protection.